gnu-octave/instrument-control/README.md

 Introduction
 ============

-The Instrument control package provides low level I/O functions for serial, i2c, parallel, tcp, gpib, vxi11, udp and usbtmc interfaces.
+The Instrument control package provides low level I/O functions for serial, i2c, spi, parallel, tcp, gpib, vxi11, udp and usbtmc interfaces.

 It attempts to provide the same function calls as the Matlab toolkit, as well as additional functionality.